sylvanc/pony-lecture/agere2015.md

 ----

 Any reference that denies nothing is _opaque_.
-You can't use _that_ reference to read from or write to the object, because some other actor might read from write to the object.
+You can't use _that_ reference to read from or write to the object, because some other actor might read from or write to the object.

 | Deny global | aliases | |
 -----------------------|--------------|-------------|-----